-This course is designed for students with a passion for working in the health and social care area and develops the skills and knowledge needed to progress into Higher Education.
+Access to Higher Education courses are designed to prepare students aged 19+ for a Foundation Degree programme.
+This course is designed for students with a passion for working in the health and social care area and develop the skills and knowledge needed to progress into higher education.

 - Introduction to psychology

 - Working with adults at risk in social care

 - Higher education study skills

 Students can progress to study Health and Social Care and related topics, i.e. Nursing, at degree-level.

 This course provides a progression route into degree provision in Health and Social Care, leading to a wide range of career opportunities within the public and private health and care sectors.